 Hello, my name is Denis Swords.
-I’m celebrating my 10th anniversary as owner, innkeeper, concierge, cook, painter, decorator and handyman at Follansbee Inn.
+I’ve been the owner, innkeeper, concierge, cook, painter, decorator and handyman at Follansbee Inn since 2012.

 I grew up in New Orleans, hence the reference to Louisiana cooking on the Inn’s website.
 My south Louisiana background influences the food served at Follansbee Inn and the feel of the Inn.
 Guests love the breakfast and often comment on the Inn’s “southern hospitality.”

 Denis cooking up one of his legendary breakfasts for our guests.

 Growing up in the south, I did not think our manner of treating guests was anything special, but I have come to appreciate the distinctions.
 It’s not that other areas are inhospitable, it’s just that in the south how one treats guests is a measure of one’s character; we take it personally and seriously, giving our all to make guests feel at home.
 Indeed, many guests tell us that they feel at home at Follansbee Inn.